venturec/SalesforceMetadataCSharp/Readme.txt

     Create an XML file called SFLogins.xml but leave it empty.

     Create a text file in another location either on the current machine or a network drive called SharedSecret.txt and type in a password of your choosing.
-    The value here will be used as the master password
+    The value here will be used as the master password.

     Generate a Salt and hold onto this.
 You will need it to encrypt / decrypt the XML file.
 If you lose it, you will need to regenerate your XML file.
 You can use a random password generator for this or one of your choosing.

 When you first run the tool, it will open up the User Settings form.